Stochastic wave-current interaction in thermal shallow water dynamics: Introduction

-The present paper aims to extend the SALT approach for fluid dynamics described above to provided a barotropic (vertically averaged) description of wave-current interaction (WCI) in a stratified incompressible fluid flow, by incorporating stochastic fluid transport and circulation with nonlinear dispersive wave propagation internally and on the free surface.
+The present paper aims to use the SALT approach for fluid dynamics described above to provide a barotropic (vertically averaged) description of wave-current interaction (WCI) in a stratified incompressible fluid flow, by incorporating stochastic fluid transport and circulation with nonlinear dispersive wave propagation internally and on the free surface.
+In doing so, this paper combines a variational principle approach with asymptotic analysis to derive simplified models.
 Historically in ocean modelling, the rapid propagation of the barotropic (or, external) mode representing disturbances on the free surface, for example, has required special handling; because otherwise incorporating the simulation of its rapid time scale and multicomponent physical processes would tend to occupy an inordinate amount of computer power \cite{dukowicz1994implicit, fox2019challenges}.

-In addressing this challenge, the Camassa--Holm 1992 (referred to as CH92 hereafter) model derived in \cite{camassa1992dispersive} used vertical averaging to transform the 3D Euler--Boussinesq fluid equations into a family of 2D stratified `rotating shallow water equations' which incorporate effects of weak deviations from hydrostatic balance, weak stratification and strong topography.
-Via a series of approximations and asymptotic limits, the CH92 model was found to contain the Kadomsev-Petviashvili (KP) and Korteweg-de Vries (KdV) equations in a rotating frame, as shown in Figure \ref{fig:CH1992}.
+In addressing this challenge, the Camassa--Holm 1992 model (referred to as CH92 hereafter) derived in \cite{camassa1992dispersive} used vertical averaging to transform the 3D Euler--Boussinesq fluid equations into a family of 2D stratified `rotating shallow water equations' which incorporate effects of weak deviations from hydrostatic balance, weak stratification and strong topography.
+Through a series of approximations and asymptotic limits, the CH92 model was found to contain the Kadomsev-Petviashvili (KP) and Korteweg-de Vries (KdV) equations in a rotating frame, as shown in Figure \ref{fig:CH1992}.